vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 It also builds indexes for fast asset and collection lookup by ID.

-UI, tests, and export should read snapshots rather than mutable stores.
-That keeps most consumers from accidentally changing session state.
+UI and tests read explicit snapshots rather than mutable state.
+Export operations create one stable snapshot for the duration of the export.
+Internal collection rebuilding instead borrows a lightweight `MatchContext`, and source inspection selects annotations directly, so neither path builds and discards a complete snapshot.

 ---